fog/fog-google/README.md

 <img align="right" width=100 height=100 src="https://user-images.githubusercontent.com/2083229/125146917-d965a680-e16b-11eb-8ad2-611b39056ca2.png">

-*"This gem is sponsored by Meister, the company behind your favourite productivity tools, MindMeister & MeisterTask.
-Meister is a Vienna-based software company with a heart for Ruby on Rails and all its developers.
-They have a very international team and are constantly looking for great talent in engineering.
-If you feel like taking on a new Ruby or Elixir challenge. get in touch, open jobs can be found [here](https://www.meisterlabs.com/jobs/)."*
+*"As extensive users of fog-google we are excited to help!
+Meister is the company behind the productivity tools [MindMeister](https://www.mindmeister.com/), [MeisterTask](https://www.meistertask.com), and [MeisterNote](https://www.meisternote.com/).
+We are based in Vienna, Austria and we have a very talented international team who build our products on top of Ruby on Rails, Elixir, React and Redux.
+We are constantly looking for great talent in Engineering, so If you feel like taking on a new Ruby or Elixir challenge. get in touch, open jobs can be found [here](https://www.meisterlabs.com/jobs/)."*

 # Usage